cjoakim/azure-cosmosdb/presentations/adhoc/pp.md

   - Managed/created by CosmosDB
   - Automatic Sharding

-- 20GB Logical Partition Limit - per your **partition key attribute"
+- 20GB Logical Partition Limit - per your **partition key attribute**

 - Strive to specify the partition key attribute in your queries for best performance and costs